Taaran18/Railway-Management-System/README.md

 # Railway-Management-System
-This is my NSP (Non-Syllabus Project) Project.
+This is my NSP (Non-Syllabus Project) Project.It is basically a website on Railway Reservation System.